 This is our longest, most random and (if we’re doing it right) relevant countdown yet.
 Which is rather a long of way saying, we’re not one hundred percent sure what it’s all about – just the end of result of a long and convoluted process that started in the autumn of 2017 and finally evolved into something halfway tangible by February 2018.
 Which is itself is rather hard to explain, so it’s probably best for folks to just to listen to the actual radio programs, one per week (most weeks anyway) for as long as it takes, and it will take a while.

 The initial impulse came via the simple yet loaded notion that whatever the world needs now, it’s not more bile and hate and divisive tribal bullshit.
-So we started working on an extensive playlist that wouldn’t be shy on songs of love, resilience, adventure and overall commitment to the ongoing problem of all of us being stuck together on this ever spinning, ever revolving, ever evolving chunk of rock and plasma (and whatever else the earth consists of) currently found at least thirteen billion light years from wherever the whole thing started, we are stardust, we are golden, reality isn’t just more complex than we comprehend, it’s more complex than we could ever comprehend beginning to comprehend.
+So we started working on an extensive playlist that wouldn’t be shy on songs of love, resilience, adventure and overall commitment to the ongoing problem of all of us being stuck together on this ever spinning, ever revolving, ever evolving chunk of rock and plasma (and whatever else) currently found at least thirteen billion light years from wherever the whole thing (whatever it even is) started, we are stardust, we are golden, reality isn’t just more complex than we comprehend, it’s more complex than we could ever comprehend beginning to comprehend.

 There were a few guidelines, each individual Final Countdown* selection having to pass at least three filters: